Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 You are permitted to try this software on your system (for 30 days) without any cost or obligation.
 Payment is required if you find this software to be useful or if you wish to continue using this software beyond the evaluation (trial) period.
 This product is provided at no charge to the user for evaluation.
 The purpose of an evaluation version is to provide computer users with quality software on a try before you buy basis, however payment is still required for continued use of the product.

-This allows you to try out all the features in Deskman to confirm that they work to your satisfaction before purchasing a license of use.
+This method allows you to try out all the features in Deskman to confirm that they work to your satisfaction before purchasing a license of use.

 The evaluation version is the same as the full version of the product: no nags, no disabled features.
 However, after the 30-day trial period expires, maintenance will be automatically started until the copy is registered.